charles-m-doan/distinction-space/content/Supportive/On_Usefulness.md

 A significant portion of conceptual confusion arises from appeals that simulate depth without supplying constraint.

-MAF blocks such appeals by requiring:
+DC blocks such appeals by requiring:

 - contrast,
 - exclusion,